Codlet

 Codlets are a family, Bregmacerotidae, of cod-like fishes, containing the single genus Bregmaceros found in tropical and subtropical waters throughout the world.
-They are very small fishes and even the largest, B. lanceolatus, reaches only 11.5 cm in length.
+They are very small fishes, and even the largest, B. lanceolatus, reaches only 11.5 cm in length.

+They are the second-most basal members of the Gadiformes, and are the only member of the suborder Bregmacerotoidei.

 Etymology

-Their scientific name is from Greek bregma meaning the top of the head, and keras meaning "horn"; this refers to their occipital ray (a spine emerging from the top of the head).
+Their scientific name is from Greek bregma, meaning the top of the head, and keras, meaning "horn"; this refers to their occipital ray (a spine emerging from the top of the head).

-Fossil record

-Fossils of Bregmaceros are found from the Eocene to the Quaternary (age range: from 37.2 to 0.0 million years ago.).
-They are known from various localities in Europe, North America and South America.

 Species

-Currently, 14 species in this genus are recognized:
+Currently, 17 species in this genus are recognized: